LC271828/AI-PROJECT_Fog/README.md

      Dev quickstart (Windows) under the Optional GUI bullet to avoid confusion. -->

 ## Headless CLI

+By default (when run with no flags), the project will open a TUI menu (on interactive terminals) or try GUI directly; if GUI isn’t available, it falls back to the headless CLI.

 You can run a minimal headless CLI that loads `config.json` (overridden by flags), runs the agent, and prints metrics.